Time-varying double-peaked emission lines following the sudden ignition of the dormant galactic nucleus AT2017bcc: Discussion

-This is supported by fits to the host galaxy's SED, which show a small ($< 10\%$) AGN contribution to the IR luminosity.
+Fits to the host galaxy's SED show a small ($< 10\%$) AGN contribution to the IR luminosity.
 The host appears to contain an SMBH in the range of a few $\times 10^7 - 10^8\; {\rm M_{\rm \odot}}$, which straddles the Hills mass for a solar-type star.
 Thus a TDE origin would require either a rather massive star, or for the SMBH to exist in the lower ($< 10^8\; {\rm M_{\rm \odot}}$) part of this range, or to be rapidly rotating.
+While these conditions are not impossible, it is potentially more likely that other AGN flaring mechanisms are driving the recent activity.
+In particular, the bolometric luminosity $\sim10^{45}-10^{46}$\,erg\,s$^{-1}$ implied by the IR flare is challenging for TDE models.
+Therefore, even if a TDE was the initial trigger, the bulk of the luminosity produced since 2017 would likely arise from re-activation of a pre-existing disk, rather than accretion of the disrupted star.